-Ghum Station is the destination for the joy ride of toy train at Darjeeling.
-Train halts here for 30 minutes to let you see the museum and enjoy the Ghum station.
+Ghum Station is the destination for the joy ride of the toy train at Darjeeling.
+Train halts here for 30 minutes to let you see the museum and enjoy the heritage railway station.
 The station itself is a heritage building and houses the DHR museum on its first floor.
 In bright yellow and red colors, this small platform will remind you of many film scenes that have been shot here.
 As we walked around the station – again observing the steam engine train that was just ahead of us – it was like being a part of a dream sequence.
-Mountains, valleys, a busy bazaar were all around us – the wondering tourists.
+Mountains, valleys, a busy bazaar were all around us – the wandering tourists.

-Ghum Station is India’s highest Railway Station.
+Ghum Station is India’s highest Railway Station

 I walked up to a post box that had the UNESCO world heritage site boards around it.